utiko/Applozic-iOS-SDK/CUSTOMIZATION-DOC.md

 Applozic SDK provides various UI settings to customise chat view easily.
-If you are using __DemoChatManager.h__ explained in the  earlier section, you can put all your settings in below method.
+If you are using __ALChatManager.h__ explained in the  earlier section, you can put all your settings in below method.

 ```
 -(void)ALDefaultChatViewSettings;